material-components/material-components-ios/components/Slider/README.md

 #### `-accessibilityActivate`

-MDCSlider closely resembles what UISlider does but it's not an exact match.
+MDCSlider's behavior is very similar to that of UISlider, but it's not exactly the same.
 On an `accessibilityActivate` event, the value moves one sixth of the amount between the current value and the midpoint value.